racquesta/sampleLesson/README.md

 ![03-CreateNewFolder](Images/03-CreateNewFolder.png)

-Once inside this Folder have them add a new Google Sheet by choosing 'NEW > Google Sheets > Blank spreadsheet'.
+Once inside this Folder have them add a new Google Sheet by choosing `NEW > Google Sheets > Blank spreadsheet`.

 ![03-NewSheetsFile](Images/03-NewSheetsFile.png)